EricZinda/Perplexity/docs/pxint/pxint0120ErrorsConceptualFailures.md

 If we can get a description of the domain of `x`, we can write one error message and have it work no matter how the predication is used.

 ### Determining What to Call the Domain of "x"
-We can figure out what the variable `x` has been restricted by taking advantage of some things we know:
+We can figure out what the variable `x` has been restricted to by taking advantage of some things we know:

 1. We know the tree is executed depth-first
 2. We know the predications in the tree